AlhaqGH/PohLang/doc/PohLang_Guide.md

 # PohLang Language Guide (October 2025)

 This is a step-by-step user manual for PohLang.
 It teaches absolute beginners and experienced developers how to write real programs with the current language and runtime.

+🎮 **Interactive Learning**: Try examples in the [PohLang Playground](https://pohlang-playground.pages.dev) as you read this guide!

 **PohLang Philosophy:**
 - **Natural language for data structures** - Use `Make a list of` and `Make a dictionary with`